 Summer History Program for Children ages 7-12

-Session 2 (June 24): “At Home in Chester”: You will have experiences you might have had in Chester if you lived here over 100 years ago, including making bread and butter; and making your own basket with Sosse Baker.
+Session 2 (June 30): “At Home in Chester”: You will have experiences you might have had in Chester 100-150 years ago, such as making your own basket, baking with an old recipe, and learning about the importance of quilts and creating your own quilt blocks.

-Session 4 (June 26): “Chester Fair Day”: Come to the Meetinghouse and experience what the Chester Fair was like more than a hundred years ago.
-Learn how it has changed.
+Session 4 (July 2): “Chester Fair Day”: Come to the Meetinghouse (where the Chester Fair began) and experience what the Chester Fair was like more than a hundred years ago, and learn how it has changed.

 Children can attend any number of sessions, but registration is required.
 The program is FREE for children of Chester Historical Society members.
 Non-members: $30 for all four sessions or $10/day.
 (Membership information here.)